-In the high tide and low tide chart, we can see that the first high tide was at 0:40 h and the next high tide at 13:25 h.
-The first low tide was at 6:45 h and the next low tide will be at 19:25 h.
+In the high tide and low tide chart, we can see that the first high tide was at 3:35 h and the next high tide will be at 15:55 h.
+The first low tide will be at 9:55 h and the next low tide at 21:55 h.

 The lunar phase is a Waxing Gibbous.
-Today we have 6 hours and 55 minutes of sun.
-The solar transit is at 12:18 h and the length of time the moon will be visible will be 12 hours and 52 minutes.
+Today we will have 11 hours and 36 minutes of sun.
+The solar transit will be at 12:34 h and the length of time the moon will be visible will be 14 hours and 43 minutes.

-The solunar fishing calendar in Tobermory (Island of Mull) tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Tobermory (Island of Mull) tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: